shaundai/shaundaiblog/content/blog/current-company-career-switch/index.md

 Invite someone from your engineering team out for coffee once a week.
 I mean, it doesn't have to be coffee.
 Could be tea.
 Could be for a walk and talk over the phone.
 This rule is true for everything - it's not always what you know - it's WHO you know.
 When it comes down to you vs another internal candidate, if more people on your engineering team already know you and start to see you as a natural fit for the team, they are going to advocate for YOU to be the next engineering hire.

 Quick tips:
+Spread the love to different people.
+One a week is fine.

 #### Toot your own horn
 Self-advocacy makes a lot of us feel uncomfortable.
 It can feel like bragging or showing off.
 But if you're not letting people know about what you're working on, no one will know about all of the time and effort you've been putting into learning to code.
 And I can guarantee that if there IS someone else who feels comfortable talking about their work, they are going to get that job when it opens up before you do.